March 28, 2026

 Florida sees an alarming number of car accidents each year.
 The Florida Department of Highway Safety and Motor Vehicles reported over 400,000 crashes in recent years, resulting in thousands of injuries and fatalities.
 Taking immediate action after an accident is not just good advice, it is essential.

-Step 3: Exchange Information With the Other Driver
+Step 3: Exchange Key Information (and Nothing More)

 Once you have confirmed everyone is safe and emergency services are on the way, exchange the following information with all drivers involved in the accident: